Part I

 "Are you from Baku Province, Sergeant?"
 Toshin asked.

-"Wow," said Toshin.
+“Wow,” said Toshin.
 He was keenly aware of the unique distinction accorded the soldiers from Baku Province.
-In fact, the head of the guard of the Forbidden Gate, General of the Army of the Left, had been chosen from the leadership of the Baku Provincial Guard.
+In fact, the head of the guard of the Forbidden Gate, the general of the Army of the Left, had been chosen from the leadership of the Baku Provincial Guard.

-A black silhouette suddenly flew through the grey curtain hanging over the edge of the ledge.
+A mass of black emerged suddenly from the curtain of grey just beyond the edge of the cliff.
 Toshin barely had time to yelp as it shot out of the heavy mist and collided with the rock wall next to the Forbidden Gate.
-With smothered cries, it pawed at the rock face as it slid down to the ledge.
+With smothered cries, the creature pawed at the rock face as it slid down to the ledge.

 "What the hell!" came Gaishi's tense voice.